Freelancer-Protocol/docs/index.md

 ##### From a freelancer perspective

 The risk of the client paying late or not at all is gone.
-The client doesn't get anything unless you get the payment in full.
+The client doesn't receive anything unless you're paid in full.

 ##### For both parties